Quarterly Economic and Revenue Forecasts

 Other notes to the Forecast

-Since the beginning of the year, 2025 has seen a flurry of policy announcements, amendments, pauses, retractions, and reimpositions from the new presidential administration, as well as injunctions from the judiciary, that have increased uncertainty in the natural resources markets that DNR operates.
-Because things have been changing so rapidly, it has been difficult to parse which policy changes will actually affect DNR revenue.
+2025 saw a flurry of policy announcements, amendments, pauses, retractions, and reimpositions from the new presidential administration, as well as injunctions from the judiciary, that have increased uncertainty in the natural resources markets that DNR operates.
+Because things were changing so rapidly, it was difficult to parse which policy changes would actually affect DNR revenue.
+That uncertainty hasn’t changed.

-In the previous forecast, we noted that there had been reporting that the administration would pause raids on agriculture, hotels and restaurants6.
+In a previous forecast, we noted that there had been reporting that the administration would pause raids on agriculture, hotels and restaurants6.
 However, it doesn’t appear that there’s been an actual change in policy7.
-Consequently, large scale deportations appear to be seriously limits labor supply for those industries.
+Consequently, large scale deportations appear to be seriously limiting labor supply for those industries.

-While uncertainties around the policy environment persists, these forecasts will continue to be made based on the most likely scenarios, with a bias toward the status quo where there is significant uncertainty.
+While uncertainties around the policy environment persist, these forecasts will continue to be made based on the most likely scenarios, with a bias toward the status quo where there is significant uncertainty.

 There are, as always, a number of other sources of uncertainty around DNR revenue specifically, and the overall economy more broadly.
 These include: